 Introduction

-Given its importance in many fields ranging from quality control to medicine, from robotics to solid modeling, the survey of the surface profile by means of non-contact optical systems is the subject of extensive studies [1].
+Given its importance in many fields, ranging from quality control to medicine, from robotics to solid modelling, surveys of surface profiles by means of non-contact optical systems is the subject of extensive studies [1]:

-In particular:

-In cultural heritage area, 3D acquisition can mainly be used for documentation and comparative studies [2, 3], remote examination [4, 5], degradation monitoring [6], to create virtual museums [7, 8].
+In the field of cultural heritage, 3D acquisition is used primarily for documentation, comparative studies [2], [3], remote examination [4], [5] and degradation monitoring [6] as well as to create virtual museums [7, 8].

-In medicine, 3D scanners are useful to obtain accurate anthropometric body segment parameters for biomechanical analysis of human motion [9] and for accurate acquisition of the patient dentition [10].
+In medicine, 3D scanners are useful for obtaining accurate anthropometric body segment parameters for the biomechanical analysis of human motion [9] and for the accurate acquisition of patient dentition [10].

-In the field of forensics, three-dimensional reconstructions are helpful for analysis of writing [11, 12], for the virtual reconstruction of the crime scene [13], for of firearm examination proficiency tests [14] and for face recognition [15, 16]
+In the field of forensics, 3D reconstructions are helpful for the analysis of writing [11], [12], the virtual reconstruction of crime scenes [13], firearm examination proficiency tests [14] and face recognition [15], [16]

-In quality control, 3D scanning can be used for production control and tool wear analysis [17-20].
-Furthermore, can be used underwater 3D reconstruction [21, 22].
+In quality control, 3D scanning can be used for production control and tool wear analysis [17]-[20].
+Furthermore, it can be used for underwater 3D reconstruction [21], [22].

-In the field of conservation of cultural heritage, both the determination of surface finish (surface texture) and its variations over time are important.
+In the field of cultural heritage conservation, both the determination of surface finish (surface texture) and its variations over time are important.
 In fact, in order to establish the actual vulnerability of cultural assets, one of the most important parameters to determine is the loss of material or, more generally, the determination of microstructural changes in the exposed surface (currently, for these determinations, indirect methods are used).
-Therefore, the objective of the present research is to develop a no-contact optoelectronic system capable of analyzing, at high resolution, the surface profile of artistic finds.
-The basic methodology to be used for the development of the system is the one known as grating projection or structured light [23-25].
-This method, supported by optoelectronic signal processing techniques, will allow the development of a system characterized by high precision, small footprint, and relative low production cost.
+Therefore, the objective of the present research is to develop a non-contact optoelectronic system capable of analysing, at high resolution, the surface profile of artistic finds.
+The basic methodology to be used for the development of the system is the one known as grating projection or structured light [23]-[25].
+This method, supported by optoelectronic signal-processing techniques, allows the development of a system characterised by its high precision, small footprint and relatively low production cost.

-THE RANGE-FINDER
+THE RANGE FINDER

-The Projected fringe profilometry is one of the most effective methods to measure the 2.5D surface profiles of rough engineering surfaces [26-28].
+Projected-fringe profilometry is one of the most effective methods of measuring the 2.5D surface profiles of rough engineering surfaces [26]-[28].
 The fringe can be generated by projecting parallel light through optical grating slides with various projecting patterns, such as sinusoidal-like modulation.
-The traditional phase shifting method, which involves physically moving a grating or a reference mirror has two problems, namely inefficiency due to mechanical movement, and unavoidable phase shifting errors incurred during the phase shifting process.
-Therefore, a digital micro-mirror device (DMD) was further proposed to generate flexible structured-light patterns with highly precise phase shifting.
+The traditional phase-shifting method, which involves physically moving a grating or a reference mirror, has two problems, namely, inefficiency due to mechanical movement and unavoidable phase-shifting errors incurred during the phase-shifting process.
+Therefore, a digital micro-mirror device has been proposed to generate flexible structured-light patterns with highly precise phase shifting.

-This paper presents a surface profile measurement method for micro-components based on the fringe projection, phase-shifting technique, and temporal phase unwrapping.
-Linear sinusoidal fringe patterns are projected on an artwork surface by a digital fringe projector.
-The projected sinusoidal fringes will be deformed by the surface height variations.
-By detecting the deformed sinusoidal fringes and in combination with phase stepping and temporal phase unwrapping, high-precision 2.5D measurement of surface can be efficiently acquired.
+This paper presents a surface-profile measurement method for micro-components based on the fringe-projection, phase-shifting technique and temporal phase unwrapping.
+Linear sinusoidal fringe patterns are projected onto an artwork surface by a digital fringe projector.
+The projected sinusoidal fringes will be deformed by surface height variations.
+By detecting the deformed sinusoidal fringes in combination with phase stepping and temporal phase unwrapping, high-precision 2.5D surface measurements can be efficiently acquired.

-The system is shown in Figure 1.
-It is telecentric phase-shifting projected fringe profilometry for small objects [29].
-Our tool consists of three main modules: the digital fringe projector; CCD camera; computer.
+As shown in Figure 1, the system is a telecentric phase-shifting projected fringe profilometry tool for small objects [29].
+Our tool consists of three main modules: a digital fringe projector, a charged-coupled device (CCD) camera and a computer.